 - The local firm; depending on the size and complexity of the transaction, this type of firm would normally be your first point of call.
 You should try to aim for a medium sized firm with an established team of conveyancing solicitors; the firm should be local to the area in which you are purchasing the property.

-A good place to start is with your estate agent.
+Using solicitors that have been recommended to you is usually a really great sign.
+And if you haven’t got recommendations from any friends or family, then a good place to start is with your estate agent.
 The estate agent will deal with numerous solicitors local to their properties and therefore should have a good idea to which firms perform well for their clients.
 Make a list of any recommendations that they make.
-Do not be afraid to ask your estate agent whether or not they hold a referral contract with their recommended firms.
+Do not be afraid to ask your estate agent whether or not they hold a referral contract with their recommended firms. and it also worth looking at testimonials or online reviews.
+You may find them on the firms website or Facebook page, or by searching Google.

 Click here to read some reviews of our conveyancing lawyers from local estate agents